vuthuyduong/dnabarcoder/README.md

 ../../aidscripts/selectsequences.py -i unite2024ITS.unique.fasta -c unite2024ITS.unique.classification -rank species -o unite2024ITS.unique.species.fasta

-Then use the obtained fasta file to look for best matches of the sequences.
+Then use the obtained fasta file as the reference fasta file for looking for best matches of the sequences.

 ## Introduction